resourcium/resourcium.github.io/content/requirements/index.md

 ## Project Goals
 Our project goal is to increase student engagement with staff members and allow staff at UCL to easily monitor how their students are doing in relation to their courses.
-In technical terms, our project is oriented around developing a responsive web application that serves both students and staff members.
+In technical terms, our project is oriented around developing a responsive web application that serves students and stores data about what they need in terms of resources for staff to see.
+The application should also provide appropriate help to students in terms of resources.

 ### Client Requirements
 An online meeting was arranged via Microsoft Teams with our clients.